Introduction: A Real-Time Well Water Level Meter

 5. The code can now be verified, saved, and installed onto the Photon.
 Note that the code is stored in and installed onto the Photon from the cloud.
 This code will be used to operate the water meter when it is in the water well.
 During the field installation, some changes will need to be made to the code to set the reporting frequency to once a day and add information about the water well (this is described in the attached file Water Level Meter Instructions.pdf in the section entitled “Installing the Meter in a Water Well”).

 Step 5: Test the Meter

 The meter construction and software setup are now complete.
-At this point it is recommended that the meter be tested.
-Two tests should be completed.
-The first test is used to confirm that the meter can measure water levels correctly and send the data to ThingSpeak.
-The second test is used to confirm that the power consumption of the Photon is within the expected range.
-This second test is useful because the batteries will fail sooner than expected if the Photon is using too much power.
+At this point it is recommended that the meter be tested to confirm it can measure water levels correctly and send the data to ThingSpeak.

 For testing purposes, the code is set to measure and report water levels every two minutes.
 This is a practical time period to wait between measurements while the meter is being tested.
 If a different measurement frequency is desired, change the variable called MeasureTime in line 16 of the code to the desired measurement frequency.
 The measurement frequency is entered in seconds (i.e. 120 seconds equals two minutes).